‘Days Of Our Lives’ Spoilers: Abigail’s Plan To Solve The Chad And Gabi Issue

 As previously reported by the Inquisitr, Chad and Gabi will find themselves in a room after a press conference.
 Changing clothes, he finds himself with Gabi and tries to rush getting dressed.
 Chad stumbles and Gabi helps him up, but Abigail walks in and they appear to be in an interesting position.
 It isn’t what it looks like, but that is always the case with them.

 According to DOOL spoilers from Soap Opera Digest, Abigail will try to solve the issue.
-Valerie Grant’s (Vanessa Williams) son Eli just came to Salem.
+Valerie Grant‘s (Vanessa Williams) son, Eli, just came to Salem.
 He is the biological son of David, who died.
-Julie (Susan Seaforth Hayes) just found out that she has another grandchild, and it sounds like Eli will be staying in town for a little while.
+Julie (Susan Seaforth Hayes) just found out that she has another grandchild and it sounds like Eli will be staying in town for a little while.
 Abigail will try to set up Eli and Gabi on a date.
 She appears to accept because a sneak peek photo in the magazine shows Gabi talking to Dario Hernandez (Jordi Vilasuso) while getting dolled up.
 As fans know, Dario has romantic feelings for Abigail, which makes this an even more complicated love triangle.

 Although Abigail’s intentions are good, will the plan work?
 Is it as easy as giving Gabi someone else to drool over?
 Or does she have genuine feelings for Chad DiMera?
 Days Of Our Lives fans shouldn’t worry too much about “Chabby.”
 According to executive producer Ken Corday, Chad and Abigail are “end game.”
 However, expect them to have to work through a lot of hurdles before their relationship is solid.
 That will take a lot of work, determination, and of course, time.